Stand up Paddleboard Care

 The regulation of the internal air pressure on a Stand up Paddleboard is very important as it allows the core of the board to breathe.
 If you don’t have a vent then your board is sure to have problems either in de-laminating or internal damage from water on the core.

-ALL CMP Boards have the Gore-Tex ® Vent Plug.
-This plug is used to keep the core (inside of the board) in a water and air tight environment.
+All CMP Boards and Funky SUPs have a self-regulated two-wayair breather valve.
+This plug is used to keep the core (inside of the board) in a water and airtight environment.
 This vent is automatic so you don’t need to remove the plug.
 You can occasionally check to see if it is finger tight to ensure that the vent has not come loose.
 It is important you do not remove this plug or loosen this too much as this may damage your board.

 DINGS IN YOUR BOARD